Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 - Dip the edges in 1-2″ of acid.

-- Then rinse the area and dip them again in a baking soda solution.
+- Rinse the area and dip them again in a baking soda solution.

 - Finally, rinse again.
 This method will remove the coating inside and outside.